Sunset view of Barranquilla Colombia

 Apart from the amazing things to do in Barranquilla, you will find additional interesting options nearby.
 The following activities and sights are located in the surroundings of Barranquilla, making great day trips.

-Approximately in August 2024, several restaurants with sea views will debut in the newly constructed International Gastronomic Center along the sea promenade near the pier.
-Another beautiful dining option (already open) is Kilymandiaro Sunset Paradise at Pradomar Beach (view on Google Maps).
+In 2024, several restaurants with sea views debuted in the newly constructed International Gastronomic Center along the sea promenade near the pier.
+Another beautiful dining option is Kilymandiaro Sunset Paradise at Pradomar Beach (view on Google Maps).

 Insider tip: If you like ghost stories, ask the locals to tell you about “La Novia” (the bride)…